ROBERT WILLIAMS BUCHANAN (1841 - 1901)

 Clement Scott

-[An interview with Clement Scott, which dealt with the morality of the stage, was published in the January 1st, 1898 edition of Great Thoughts.
+An interview with Clement Scott, which dealt with the morality of the stage, was published in the January 1st, 1898 edition of Great Thoughts.
 This prompted an article from George Bernard Shaw and the Daily Mail sought responses from other members of the theatrical world, including Robert Buchanan.
-The background to the interview and extracts are available on the Stage Beauty site.
-Although I only have an extract from Buchanan’s reply (I don’t have access to the archives of the Daily Mail so I’ve not seen the original, which I believe was published on 29th December, 1897), I thought it worth adding here.]
+I only have an extract from Buchanan’s reply (I don’t have access to the archives of the Daily Mail so I’ve not seen the original, which I believe was published on 29th December, 1897), but Scott’s article did prompt Buchanan to write to The Star.
+Clement Scott’s intgerview from Great Thoughts is available below:

 The Freeman’s Journal (Dublin) (30 December, 1897 - p.7)